openstax/tagging-legend/README.md

 # To Do

 - Fix up the grammar, especially for things that were added since Phil's commit.
 Except for name changes, the full grammar was not updated.
+- Phil to update CNXML for sims and videos.

 # Overview